divyanshsood22/Questions/README.md

 ` 1 ` How to apply for an official position? 🤔

-● You have to apply [here](https://forms.gle/nLqPJHL1C9y1RxjR9).

 > _PS: If we need players, moderators, or jobs we'll make a post about it.
 Then you can apply._

-● Requirements: 3k-5k+ messages & 3-5hrs in VC on daily basis, good reputation on the server and also make sure to have proper knowledge of moderation.
+● Requirements: 1k-2k+ messages & 1-2hrs in VC on daily basis, good reputation on the server and also make sure to have proper knowledge of moderation.

 ` 2 ` How to boost the server?
 Boosting the server will give you a @OP Booster role.
 Boosting the server helps in increasing the server level which gives many features and perks to the server.
 If you don't know how to boost the server, [read this article](https://support.discord.com/hc/en-us/articles/360028038352-Server-Boosting-).